E-Invoicing in Germany 2027: Obligations, Timeline, Format & Examples

 3. VAT-exempt transactions as defined by specific provisions in the VAT Act (UStG)

-4. Foreign businesses without Local establishment: that are only VAT-registered in Germany, but do not have a fixed establishment, are not subject to this mandate.
+4. Foreign businesses without Local establishment: Businesses that are only VAT-registered in Germany, but do not have a fixed establishment in Germany, are not subject to this mandate and may indicate this on the invoice to explain why they are not issuing an e-invoice.

 5. Cross-border transactions whether incoming or outgoing.